 - The term ‘Siddha’ means achievements and ‘Siddhars’ were saintly persons who achieved results in medicine.

 - Eighteen Siddhars were said to have contributed towards the development of this medical system.

 - Siddha literature is in Tamil and it is practised largely in Tamil speaking part of India and abroad.

 - The Siddha System is largely therapeutic in nature.

-- According to this system the human body is the replica of the universe and so are the food and drugs irrespective of their origin.
+- According to this system, the human body is the replica of the universe and so are the food and drugs irrespective of their origin.

-- A rough study states that about 10% of the Indian population solely depend Homeopathy for their health care needs and is considered as the second most popular system of medicine in the Country.
+- A rough study states that about 10% of the Indian population solely depend on Homeopathy for their health care needs and is considered the second most popular system of medicine in the Country.

 - It is more than a century and a half now that Homeopathy is being practised in India.
-It has blended so well into the roots and traditions of the country that it has been recognised as one of the National System of Medicine and plays a very important role in providing health care to a large number of people.
+It has blended so well into the roots and traditions of the country that it has been recognized as one of the National System of Medicine and plays a very important role in providing health care to a large number of people.

-- The word ‘Homoeopathy’ is derived from two Greek words, Homois meaning similar and pathos meaning suffering.
+- The word ‘Homoeopathy’ is derived from two Greek words, Homo is meaning similar and pathos meaning suffering.